jgrodziski/talltale/README.md

 (person)
 ```

-Remember that you can just add the `-gen` suffix to get a test.check/clojure.spec generator that you can use with `gen/sample`.
+Remember that you can just add the `-gen` suffix to get a test.check/clojure.spec generator and then use it with `gen/sample`.

 Also each function/generator accept a locale as first argument with `:en` and `:fr` as the first ones provided.